-This workshop will take place at the Joint Ontology Workshop (JOWO) Episode V: The Styrian Autumn in Graz, Austria between 23-25 September 2019
+This workshop will take place at the Joint Ontology Workshop (JOWO) Episode V: The Styrian Autumn in Graz, Austria, Tuesday, 24 September 2019

 This Second Workshop on INteraction-based Knowledge Sharing (WINKS-2) collocated with JOWO 2019 is aimed at researchers and practitioners investigating issues related to aspects of (autonomous) knowledge sharing, where the integration of knowledge is inherently interaction-based, irrespective of whether the interaction is machine to machine, or human to machine.
 Gradually expanding, distributed systems heighten the need of dynamic interactive knowledge-sharing processes and ever more sophisticated mechanisms are used to acquire and elicit knowledge.
 A paradigm shift has emerged that views knowledge creation, curation and evolution as a collaborative and interactive process between autonomous entities.